Caroleq/caroleq.github.io/_posts/2023-7-9-Audio-Amplifier.md

 ## 2. General idea (todo: rename?)
 Currently used audio amplifiers are divided into a few classes (link).
-I decided to build an amplifier of class AB, because it is relatively easy to construct as a DIY project and has relatively few disadvantages compared to other classes e.g. class A. My amplifier consists of three main parts (or maybe components?): differential pair, cascode and Shiklay pair.
-All of them are widely known building blocks of electronic circuits, so this article does not describe their operation (if you do not know how they work - google it).
+I decided to build an amplifier of class AB, because it is relatively easy to construct as a DIY project and has relatively few disadvantages compared to other classes e.g. class A. My amplifier consists of three main parts (or maybe components?): differential pair, cascode and output part.
+All of them are widely known building blocks of electronic circuits (todo: refactor), so this article does not describe their operation (if you do not know how they work - google it).
 Role of each amplifier part is specified in a separate subsection.

 ### 2.1 Differential Pair